ChatGPT Streaming Stops Mid-Word: Recover the Reply

 Common pitfalls

-• Refreshing immediately and assuming the partial was lost, often the full answer is already saved.
+• Refreshing and assuming the partial was lost.
+The full answer is often already saved.

-• Asking “continue” without quoting the last words, the model restarts instead of continuing.
+• Asking “continue” without quoting the last words, so the model restarts instead of continuing.

-• Blaming GPT-5 for “stopping early” when the network actually killed the stream.
+• Blaming GPT-5.5 for “stopping early” when the network actually killed the stream.

-• Trusting incognito with extensions enabled, incognito does not block all of them.
+• Trusting incognito with extensions you manually allowed there.
+Incognito does not block all of them.

 FAQ